ePages-de/epages-devportal/beyond-essence/experience/usability-guidelines.md

 ### Simplicity is beautiful

-* Make sure that your product is easy to use and that users intuitively find what they require for a specific use case.
-This avoids the user having to think too much, and will love to use your product.
+* Make sure that your product is easy to use, and that users intuitively find what they require for a specific use case.
+This avoids the user having to think too much, and they will love to use your product.

 ### Efficiency is king